Ashraf-1337/FIB-discord-bot-for-updates-and-announces/README.md

 # discord-bot-for-updates-and-announces

-The FIB Discord Bot is a powerful and easy-to-use tool designed to help you manage updates and announcements directly in your Discord server.
+The Discord Bot is a powerful and easy-to-use tool designed to help you manage updates and announcements directly in your Discord server.
 Whether you're running a gaming community, a roleplay server, or any organized group, the FIB Bot makes communication seamless and professional.
 🛠️ Key Features:

     Announcements: Automatically send announcements to selected channels.